talismanai/querymate/docs/source/api/querymate.rst

 run
 ~~~

-Build and execute the query, returning serialized results.
+Build and execute the query, returning a plain list of serialized results.

 .. code-block:: python